ashu-123/code-complexity-analyzer/README.md

 ## 👨‍💻 Author

-Developed with the help of OpenAI’s ChatGPT and the Spring AI ecosystem.
+Developed with the help of Ollama and the Spring AI ecosystem.

 ## 💡 Future Improvements